-According to Arthritis Australia, arthritis is the major cause of disability and chronic pain in Australia today.
-The most common form of arthritis is osteoarthritis (OA).
-This results from the breakdown of cartilage (a smooth, cushioning substance) on the end of bones where they meet to form a joint, making the normally smooth surface rough or uneven.
-Although the frequency of symptoms and severity of OA can vary among people, OA of the knee affects the whole joint (including the cartilage, bone, ligaments and muscles) and may lead to stiffness and pain around the knee joint, clicking, locking, unsteadiness, muscle weakness and pain when walking or standing.
+- Osteoarthritis (OA) – the most common form of arthritis – results from the breakdown of cartilage (a smooth, cushioning substance) on the end of bones where they meet to form a joint, making the normally smooth surface rough or uneven.
+OA of the knee affects the whole joint (including the cartilage, bone, ligaments and muscles) and may lead to stiffness and pain around the knee joint, unsteadiness, muscle weakness and pain when walking or standing.

-For some people affected by OA of the knee, replacement surgery (also known as a knee arthroplasty) may offer an improvement in their quality of life through reduced pain and increased mobility.
+For some people affected by arthritis of the knee, knee replacement surgery (also known as a knee arthroplasty) may offer an improvement in their quality of life through reduced pain and increased mobility.

 A knee replacement operation will usually take between one and 2 hours.
-After evaluation by an anaesthetist, you will be given either a general anaesthetic (which will cause you to fall asleep for the operation) or a spinal anaesthetic (where you remain awake but are anaesthetised from the waist down).
+After evaluation by an anaesthetist, you will be given either a general anaesthetic (which causes complete sedation) or a spinal anaesthetic (where you remain awake but are anaesthetised from the waist down).

 A knee reconstruction involves surgery to replace your knee joint with a prosthesis—an artificial knee joint.
 Mostly, these prostheses are made of plastic and metal, and consist of 3 main components:

-The metal shafts of the femoral and tibial components are inserted to replace the end of the femur (thigh bone) and the top of the tibia (shin bone).
-On the end of the metal shafts is a polyethylene (plastic) coating which acts as replacement cartilage.
+The metal femoral and tibial components are attached to the end of the femur (thigh bone) and the top of the tibia (shin bone).
+On the end of the metal components is a polyethylene (plastic) coating which acts as replacement cartilage.
 The patella (kneecap) may be resurfaced with a plastic button in some cases.

-More than 90 per cent of knee replacements will last for more than 10 years, depending on your level of activity and weight.
+More than 90 per cent of knee replacements last for more than 15 years, depending on your level of activity and weight.
 The heavier and more active you are, the more quickly they will wear out.
-Knee replacements can be replaced if they wear out, although revision surgery is generally more difficult than the initial replacement.
+Knee replacements can be replaced again if they wear out, although revision surgery is generally more difficult than the initial replacement.

 Although infection of the knee joint can occur, this is quite rare.